veertuinc/anka-docs/anka-virtualization-cli/troubleshooting/cli/anka-create-stuck-or-failing.md

 ## Common Causes and solutions

+1. `status 70` can mean several things.
+It's a generic error from Virtualization APIs on macOS.
+The main ways to fix it are:
+    - Uninstall Anka CLI fully (`sudo /Library/Application\ Support/Veertu/Anka/tools/uninstall.sh`), then reinstall it.
+    - Install Device Support or the latest Xcode on the host: https://downloads.veertu.com/anka/DeviceSupport-15.4.pkg
 1. `AMRestorePerformRestoreModeRestoreWithError failed with error: 1` means that the host and VM have no internet connection.
 1. `installation failed: Bad address` is a generiic error and you need to run the creation again with `anka --debug create...`.
 1. Anka Creation, especially for 15.x and above, requires networking to be enabled.